 A summer session teaching assignment may not be carried on simultaneously with a faculty grant through the university.

 Faculty members on fiscal-year appointments ordinarily are required to teach during summer sessions as a part of their primary employment responsibilities.

 In some circumstances, academic units may wish to have faculty teach in the summer as part of their regular assignment of teaching.
-Such assignments may be made by the unit with the agreement of the faculty member, unit chair, dean, and the approval of the Office of the Executive Vice President and University Provost.
+Such assignments may be made by the unit with the agreement of the faculty member, unit chair, dean, and the approval of the Office of the Provost of the University.
 In such circumstances, individual faculty members agreeing to such an assignment may not receive compensation for their teaching in the alternate session.